PabloSzx/mercurius-benchmark/README.md

 - bench/bench.js - Autocannon instance
 - bench-client-setup.cjs - Autocannon worker preparation

-Then you have the folder **mercurius**, whish is a "git subtree" of the original repo, you can modify it as you need.
+Then you have the folder **mercurius**, which is a "git subtree" of the original repo, you can modify it as you need.

 ## Benchmarking